-Seventy-four percent of the total grant and contract activity for fiscal year 2014 related to federal sponsors.
-The various agencies within the Department of Health and Human Services (DHHS) comprise approximately 82% of the federal funding to the University.
+Seventy-one percent of the total grant and contract activity for fiscal year 2015 related to federal sponsors.
+The various agencies within the Department of Health and Human Services (DHHS) comprise approximately 77% of the federal funding to the University.
 In addition, the University is classified as "RU/H: Research Universities (high research activity)" in the Carnegie Foundation for the Advancement of Teaching's classification of American universities.

 Funds received by the University for research cover both direct and indirect costs of the projects.
 Details of indirect cost reimbursements are reached through negotiation with the University's cognizant agency DHHS.
-The University's current Federal Indirect Cost Recovery Rate (ICR) was renegotiated in 2011 and a final agreement with new rates was signed on July 5, 2011, effective through June 2015.
-The ICR under this agreement are 58.5% for SMHS, SPHHS, and SON, and 52.5% for the remainder of the University.
-The University submitted a proposal for the next rate agreement negotiation in December 2014, which is currently under review by DHHS.
-The current rates will remain in effect until a new agreement is reached.
+The University's current Federal Indirect Cost Recovery Rate (ICR) was renegotiated in 2015 and a final agreement with new rates was signed on November 30, 2015, effective through June 2019.
+Beginning July 1, 2016, the University will utilize one organized research rate of 59.5% for all on-campus projects.
 Some federal grants, especially for sponsored instructional and educational services, carry a stipulated limit on ICR's.
 Federal research grants and contracts are only infrequently subject to such limits.